code-atlantic/content-control/readme.txt

 - Use the `[content_control]` shortcode to protect content inline and cater to subscriber preferences.
 - Control widget visibility by selecting the user type that can view each widget.
 - Conditionally show coming soon or maintenance mode pages based on various rules.
+- Restrict access to your site's REST API endpoints.

 [Content Control Documentation](https://contentcontrolplugin.com/docs/?utm_campaign=plugin-info&utm_source=readme-description&utm_medium=wordpress&utm_content=documentation-link)